suusanp/stealth-health/m3/Architechture.md

 ### Commitment to Privacy
 - **Fitbit**: While offering useful health tracking features, has faced scrutiny over its privacy practices [^2] .
 - **Our Project**: Designed with a privacy-by-design philosophy, prioritizing user privacy above all else and building trust through transparent practices.

+We also came accross some similar applications to our app in mind.
+Here, we explore the differences between our application and the similar ones we found.
+We will focus on two different applications: Gadgetbridge [^13] and FitoTrack [^14] to compare our application with.

 ## 3. Functional Requirements